ecell/ECell_Dive/DocFX/articles/Dev/about_multiplayer.md

 - [GameNetPortal](xref:ECellDive.Multiplayer.GameNetPortal) has three essential methods at this stage which are [StartHost](xref:ECellDive.Multiplayer.GameNetPortal.StartHost), [StartClient](xref:ECellDive.Multiplayer.GameNetPortal.StartClient), and [OnNetworkReady](xref:ECellDive.Multiplayer.GameNetPortal.OnNetworkReady(System.UInt64)).
   - [StartClient](xref:ECellDive.Multiplayer.GameNetPortal.StartClient) directly gives a call to the [ClientGameNetPortal](xref:ECellDive.Multiplayer.ClientGameNetPortal)'s own [StartClient](xref:ECellDive.Multiplayer.ClientGameNetPortal.StartClient).
 It will process the connection data and then transfer the call to the `NetworkManager.StartClient()`.
   - [StartHost](xref:ECellDive.Multiplayer.GameNetPortal.StartHost) will first check whether the user is already a host.
 If so, it will [Restart](xref:ECellDive.Multiplayer.GameNetPortal.Restart) before calling `NetworkManager.StartHost()`
-- Once the `NetworkManager` has started a host or the connected the current user as a client to a host, it will trigger the event `NetworkManager.OnClientConnectedCallback` to which [GameNetPortal](xref:ECellDive.Multiplayer.GameNetPortal)'s method [OnNetworkReady](xref:ECellDive.Multiplayer.GameNetPortal.OnNetworkReady(System.UInt64)) is subscribed.
+- Once the `NetworkManager` has started a host or connected the current user as a client to a host, it will trigger the event `NetworkManager.OnClientConnectedCallback` to which [GameNetPortal](xref:ECellDive.Multiplayer.GameNetPortal)'s method [OnNetworkReady](xref:ECellDive.Multiplayer.GameNetPortal.OnNetworkReady(System.UInt64)) is subscribed.
 - [OnNetworkReady](xref:ECellDive.Multiplayer.GameNetPortal.OnNetworkReady(System.UInt64))'s role is to close the connection protocol for [ServerGameNetPortal](xref:ECellDive.Multiplayer.ServerGameNetPortal) and [ClientGameNetPortal](xref:ECellDive.Multiplayer.ClientGameNetPortal) through their own `OnNetworkReady`.
 Most importantly, it will guarantee sending the data of every modules already imported in the session to any new client for synchronization.

 # Broadcast Data